nikolasburk/support-challenges-jay/README.md

 For each challenge, please include:

 - a friendly response to the user who ran into the problem (written in Markdown)
-- a description of your personal thought process for how you approached the problem
+- a description of your personal thought process for how you approached the problem (except challenges 2 and 6)
 - a fix or workaround to resolve the issue (if possible)

 Please submit your solutions via another GitHub repository on your own account.
 Feel free to ping `@nikolasburk` on the [Prisma Slack](http://slack.prisma.io/) if you're running into any problems.

-### Notes

-Note that you don't need to include the description of your personal thought process for challenges 2 and 6.

-If you're unfamiliar with the basics of the Prisma Framework, we recommend running through the [Prisma Framework tutorial](https://github.com/prisma/prisma2/blob/master/docs/tutorial.md) first.
+- If you're unfamiliar with the basics of the Prisma Framework, we recommend running through the [Prisma Framework tutorial](https://github.com/prisma/prisma2/blob/master/docs/tutorial.md) first.

 ### Time estimate & Compensation